 Three Capes Lodge Walk

-With the highest sea-cliffs in the Southern Hemisphere on the route, this 4 day walk is replete with absolutely spectacular scenery around every bend, but be ready for some vertigo-enducing views!
-There’s enough variety in the walking to keep it challenging and interesting, and a real highlight are the incredibly stylish and impeccably-designed lodges you’ll usher into post-hike—along with a guide offering you a choice of local red, white or bubbles.
+With the highest sea cliffs in the Southern Hemisphere on the route, this 4-day walk is replete with absolutely spectacular scenery around every bend, but be ready for some vertigo-inducing views!
+There’s enough variety in the walking to keep it challenging and interesting, and a real highlight is the incredibly stylish and impeccably designed lodges you’ll usher into post-hike—along with a guide offering you a choice of local red, white or bubbles.
 Oh, and locally sourced soft drinks and juices for Dylan.
 Who could ask for more?
 Oh—did I mention the in-house masseuse?
 NOW, who could ask for more…?

 The Arkaba Walk